 Guide to Stateless and Stateful Interactions

 In this guide, we will explore the two main ways to interact with the ChatBotKit API: stateless and stateful modes.
-Additionally, we will cover how to use the new Triggers feature to enhance your chatbot workflows.
+Additionally, we will cover how to stream responses in real time and how to use the Triggers feature to enhance your chatbot workflows.

 Stateless Interaction